 The fish auction is a colourful reason to rise early- 6 am; or view the shark catch being brought in during early afternoon.
 The canal structure and narrow paths have a real feel of Amstadam and to explore, ordinary bicycles are readily available to hire, also mountain bikes and helmets can be booked.

 At the South end of Negombo lagoon is Pamunngama- a charming strip of coconut palms, Portuguese style churches and bunches of houses and beach side restaurants giving it a family friendly, almost Mediterranean atmosphere here.

 Bordering is Muthmajawela Marsh, previously a rice-growing area, spoiled by the introduction of sea water by the portugese, it is now an outstanding saline wetland rich in water birds- though under threat from encroaching industrial development.

 Slightly inland there is a belt of plantation and farming land which meets the mountaneous region that divides the West from the Cultural Triangle.
 Village life here is untouched by commercialism and very quiet.
 Hideaway is a luxurious villa set within a pineapple bungalow, only 30 minutes from the airport.

 Organic farming techniques are very common and communities work together on projects to preserve the land and provide ongoing employment.
-Those wishing to embrace this working community, their ancient techniques, morning yoga on the mountain and live at one with nature, can do so at Ulpotha Eco Retreat.
+Those wishing to embrace this working community, their ancient techniques, morning yoga on the mountain and live at one with nature, ask our Travel Consultants for advice.